 I've always loved telling stories.
 Even when I was barely old enough to write, I could spin a yarn.
 But it always seemed that whatever I tried to write, it would turn into a romance.
-So in the end I decided to dump the junk, and focus on the romance.
+So in the end I decided to dump the other stuff and focus on the romance.
 Back in the day, I wrote twenty-five novels which were published by Mills&Boon.

 So, I hope you enjoy my stuff.
 If you do, please leave a comment.
 And do pop back to Amazon and/or Goodreads and post a review.

 Just one problem - Holly wont